Oktaliem/pythonseleniumpyunit/README.md

 - Remove unnecessary codes.
 - Compatible version to run demo in Linux and MacOS.
 - Add information how to run the test (README).
-- Run the test in selenium grid (zalenium) - TO DO
+- Run the test in selenium grid (zalenium or Selenium Grid Docker) - TO DO
 - Video how to run the test - TO DO

 ## Libraries